-Join me on my quest to learn as much as I can about the fascinating world of horticulture.
 I want to grow my collection of herbs and medicinal plants.
-Wildlife is important to me, so I will explore different ways to attract it to the garden.
-I am slowly developing a style, which is more cottage garden and less knot garden.
+Wildlife is important to me, so I have a lot of plants that are favoured by bees and butterflies.
+I want to break dismantle the perception that a container garden cannot be beautiful, plentiful and beneficial.
 What will I be able to achieve with containers?
 There’s only one way to find out.